What Is a Herniated Disc?

 A herniated disc often heals on its own after weeks of self-care and modified activities.
 If your pain does not improve or you experience worsening symptoms, schedule an appointment to see a spine specialist.

-Treatment for herniated disc or lumbar disc disease may include:
+Treatment for herniated disc may include:

 Physical therapy – A physical therapist will work closely with you to create exercises to help strengthen your back to relieve pain, reduce inflammation and strengthen muscles.